 Companies having seat in tax heaven, or in a country with no exchange of information, are treated as controlled foreign company.

 Part of CFC income attributable to Polish parent is taxable in Poland.
-Under certain conditions foreign company is excluded from CFC rules.
+Under certain conditions foreign company may be excluded from CFC rules.

 Tax avoidance clause